 In a medium sauté pan, heat olive oil and add diced onion and pepper.
 Cook until soft.
 Add salt, pepper, cumin, chili powder, and onion powder.
 Cook another minute and remove from heat.
 Let cool to room temp.

 Preheat oven to 350 degrees.
-Prepare a 9x13 casserole dish by adding a couple of tablespoons to the bottom of the dish, smoothing it to all edges.
+Prepare a 9x13 casserole dish by adding a couple of tablespoons of salsa verde to the bottom of the dish, smoothing it to all edges.

 Spoon about one cup of the chicken mixture down the middle of each tortilla, folding over and placing into the casserole dish seam side down.
 You should fit six enchiladas in a 9x13 casserole dish.